dvermd/ockam/documentation/architecture/messaging/Accessibility.md

 Delivery through a proxy worker is backtraceable

-By induction, delivey through multiple proxy workers is also backtraceable
+By induction, delivery through multiple proxy workers is also backtraceable

 #### Backtracing with other types of forwarders

-Static forwarders forward to a specific route and usually cannot trace return routes to themself.
+Static forwarders forward to a specific route and usually cannot trace return routes to themselves.

 As a general rule, delivery through static forwarders and pipes is not backtraceable, but additional forwarding workers can be used to manipulate routes and build backtraceable delivery